ujjwalr-y20cs161/Sarvah-Bhojan-Delivery-Agent/README.md

   - Robust API endpoints for seamless communication.

 - **Database:**
-  - MongoDB for efficient and scalable data storage.
+  - MongoDB and MySQL for efficient and scalable data storage.
   - Ensures data security and integrity.